bitdeps/rolling-tag/README.md

 ### Latest Advisor (for Tagging Container Images)

-First, you can pin the latest to a specified pattern (which can be a regex too):
+First, you can pin the latest to a specified pattern (which can be a regular expression too):

 ```yaml
 with: